-We specialise in dealing with sexual assault and sexual harassment in the workplace claims on a national basis.
+We specialise in dealing with sexual assault at work claims on a national basis.
 Call freephone 0808 139 1606 for a free, no obligation discussion to find out your options or email us at [email protected]

 Rachel Thain, a partner in our specialist abuse team, was approached by a woman who had been the victim of sexual assault at work by a male senior member of staff.
 This man had made sexual advances towards her, repeatedly groped her, demanded sex and used crude language.

 She found the assault extremely frightening and traumatic.
 The following day, she felt unable to go to work for fear of this man and decided to report the assault to her employer.
 She also made a formal report to the Police.
 A criminal investigation followed and the man was charged with sexual offences.
 Thankfully, he pleaded guilty and the woman did not need to give evidence at a criminal trial.
 He was placed on the Sex Offenders Register.

 When reporting a serious crime such as a sexual assault at work, you would expect the matter to be dealt with in a sensitive and an appropriate manner.
 However, Rachel was saddened to hear that her client’s employer had laughed when she told them what happened.